The world’s simplest AFM software

 Extensible software - to allow for other modes of imaging such as friction, contact, and one that we are currently working on, scanning thermal microscopy (SThM).

 Based on these general design specifications, the client software was developed in Qt, a proven framework for creating cross-platform GUIs.
-Consequently, the software supports all major operating systems: Windows, OS X, and Linux.
+The software supports Windows and macOS.
 Qt applications are developed in the C++ programming language which is efficient and fast, making the back-end software lightweight and capable of processing high-speed USB payloads.
 High speed means less time waiting for an image to come in and even the possibility of video rate nanoscale images.

 The front-end portion of the software is developed based on web technologies, a well established set of tools that make the interaction with the user seamless.
 We put extra emphasis on the layout and general feel of the software.
 The goal was to move away from “lab-software-like” user interfaces where all inputs, buttons, and graphs tend to be laid out on a single page, introducing a steep learning curve and often leading to confusion.
 Below is a side-by-side comparison of a typical lab software and the nGauge client interface.